Pau, Pyrénées-Atlantiques: Until the 18th century

 The Château de Pau dominates the Gave de Pau.
 Its two oldest towers date from the 12th century.
 The quadrangular tower of brick was raised by Sicard de Lordat in the 14th century.
 Thus constituted fortress was turned into a Renaissance palace by Marguerite d'Angoulême and then restored under Louis-Philippe and Napoleon III.
 In summary, the castle was fortress of the Viscounts of Béarn, Castle of Fébus, birthplace of the good King Henry IV (Nouste Enric) and royal residence in the Renaissance.

 A first defensive tower desired below the castle by Gaston Fébus, then called the "Tour du Moulin" [tower of the mill] for a time, was built along a water channel operating the mill of the castle as early as the 15th century.
 The Tour de la Monnaie [Money Tower] was named according to Henri d'Albret who, in 1554, used it as a mint.
 Today containing a lift within, it was used for the coinage of money until the French Revolution.

 Its small garden was tended by Marie Antoinette when she spent her summers in the city.
 Napoleon used it as a holiday home during his period in power.
 The château has been designated as a French historical monument and holds a collection of tapestries.

 Close to the castle, the Parlement de Navarre [Parliament of Navarre], so named, saw its origins in the annexation of Béarn to the Crown of France under Louis XIII in 1620.
 Though, in fact, he established himself in a very old courthouse that had been built as early as 1585 in place of the house of the Bishop of Lescar.
 Burned down in 1716, it was rebuilt but quickly abandoned in favour of the current courthouse.
 The General Council settled there and it still holds its sessions.

 Lycée Louis Barthou, originally a Jesuit college, was built in Louis XIII's appeal, probably between 1622 and 1645, for the restoration of Catholicism.
 It has illustrious alumni such as Lautréamont, Louis Barthou, Saint-John Perse, Pierre Bourdieu, Daniel Balavoine and Henri Emmanuelli.

 The Birthplace of Bernadotte Museum is today of particular interest to Swedish tourists, it dates from the 18th century.
-Bernadotte was a French non-commissioned officer who was born in Pau and became a general of Napoleon and then King of Sweden under the name Charles XIV.
+Bernadotte was a French non-commissioned officer who was born in Pau and became a general of Napoleon and then King of Sweden under the name Charles XIV John.